 ASA Assessment: Complaint not upheld

-and tense and included shots of a figure covered in a red blood-like substance, although we noted that there was no explicit violence or peril.
-We considered that it could cause distress to younger children, but was unlikely to do so for older children
+menacing and tense and included shots of a figure covered in a red blood-like substance, although we noted that there was no explicit violence or peril.
+We considered that it could cause distress to younger children, but was unlikely to do so for

-appearing around such programmes by preventing them being placed within content that had a 120 child index in linear broadcast, a measure used to demonstrate whether the TV broadcast version of a programme had a significantly higher proportion of
+ads from appearing around such programmes by preventing them being placed within content that had a 120 child index in linear broadcast, a measure used to demonstrate whether the TV broadcast version of a programme had a significantly higher

-children in the audience than there was in the general population.
-The linear broadcast audience indices provided by Channel 4 demonstrated very low audience representation for children in general and children under the age of 10 especially.
-We
+proportion of children in the audience than there was in the general population.
+The linear broadcast audience indices provided by Channel 4 demonstrated very low audience representation for children in general and children under the age of 10

 The ad featured David Beckham, who was riding a motorcycle, and others travelling through a craggy landscape to meet each other.
 The actors were all shown congregating in smart attire, with Beckham carrying a bottle of Haig Club.
 He poured the